bens6477/apprentice-brewing/README.md

 # Apprentice Brewing

 ## Site Overview
 Apprentice Brewing was founded to educate and engage people in the creative world of homebrewing.
 Users of the site will be able to discover the process and methods of brewing beer at home, explore the available products and retailers specialising in homebrew equipment and learn tips from experienced brewers through tutorial videos.
+Users also have the option to get in touch by asking any questions they have about brewing or to stay informed by joining the company mailing list.
+The website shows off the wide range of beer varieties in different environments to encourage users to try out brewing themselves and to experiment by creating their own novel beers.
 ![Apprentice Brewing website running on Am I Responsive website](assets/images/readme/am-i-responsive.webp)

 ## Contents